jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 ## Modules

 We have created a set of modules to encapsulate the reusable parts of the setup.
-The modules are located in the folder `modules`.
-Each module has its own README file that describes the module and its usage.
+You find the modules in the folder modules.
+Learn about the modules and their usage in their respective `README` files

 ### Naming Conventions and Labeling